ElyeM/nightscout_sms_bot/README.md

+# Thanks
-This is largely based on the TextEverything project (See information below).
+This is largely based on the TextEverything project (See ORIG_README for details).
 I added a nightsout plugin, and refactored the code it should be easy deployable to heroku.
 It is using environment variables instead of config file.